UKLLC/Guidebook/ukllc_book/docs/linked_health_data/NHS_England/Mental health datasets/mh_faq.md

 <summary>What are the conditions under which a referral is rejected in the MHSDS?</summary>

 The most common reasons for rejection of a referral are:
-- Duplicate referral request (the patients is already undergoing treatment with the same or different care provider)
+- Duplicate referral request (the patient is already undergoing treatment with the same or different care provider)
 - Inappropriate referral request (the request is inappropriate for the services offered by the healthcare provider)
 - Incomplete referral request (the request does not contain all the required information).
 </details>